 The CDC classifies COVID-19 cases as suspect, probable or confirmed based on clinical criteria, laboratory evidence and epidemiologic linkage.
 Of these three types, only a confirmed case “meets confirmatory laboratory evidence” (i.e., detection of SARS-CoV-2 RNA in a clinical or autopsy specimen using a molecular amplification test).

 This CDC’s April guidance includes an appendix with three practical examples of death certifications, or cause-of-death statements.
 The SARS-CoV-2 virus, also known as the severe acute respiratory syndrome coronavirus 2 virus, causes COVID-19 disease.

-One of these examples presents the death of an 86-year-old woman with an unconfirmed case of the disease.
-Testing to verify infection was not performed, but according to this case’s description, the coroner determined that “given the patient’s symptoms and exposure to an infected individual,” the likely underlying cause of death was COVID–19.
+One of the appendix’s examples details the death of an 86-year-old woman with an unconfirmed case of COVID-19 disease.
+Testing to verify infection was not performed, although the coroner concluded that “given the patient’s symptoms and exposure to an infected individual,” the likely underlying cause of death was COVID–19.

 “Probable” or “presumed” infection

 The CDC’s April guidance further advises that if a case cannot be definitely diagnosed but the disease is “suspected or likely (e.g., the circumstances are compelling within a reasonable degree of certainty)” — as in the case of the 86-year old woman — COVID–19 may be reported on the death certificate as “probable” or “presumed.”

 The guidance adds the caveat that, in such instances, “certifiers should use their best clinical judgement in determining if a COVID–19 infection was likely.”